eesa220/eesa220.github.io/artists.md

-# II.
-Some of My Current Favorite Artists
+# Some of My Current Favorite Artists

 These are my favorite artists at the moment with their correspongs Instagram pages.